-This table describes the fees and expenses that you may pay if you buy and hold shares of the International Small Cap Fund.
+This table describes the fees and expenses that you may pay if you buy, hold or sell shares of the International Small Cap Fund.
 You may qualify for sales charge discounts on Class A shares if you and your family invest, or agree to invest in the future, at least \$50,000 in Class A shares of the Gabelli family of mutual funds when and if initial investments into Class A shares are reopened.
-More information about these and other discounts is available from your financial professional and in the section entitled "Classes of Shares" on page 60 of the prospectus and in Appendix A, "Sales Charge Reductions and Waivers Available through Certain Intermediaries," attached to the prospectus and "Distribution Plans" on page 48 of the Fund's statement of additional information.
+More information about these and other discounts is available from your financial professional and in the section entitled "Classes of Shares" on page 60 of the prospectus and in Appendix A, "Sales Charge Reductions and Waivers Available through Certain Intermediaries," attached to the prospectus and "Distribution Plans" on page 49 of the Fund's statement of additional information.

-Class AAA Shares Class A Shares Class I Shares Shareholder Fees (fees paid directly from your investment): Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None 5.75% None Maximum Deferred Sales Charge (Load) (as a percentage of redemption price) None None None Maximum Sales Charge (Load) Imposed on Reinvested Dividends (as a percentage of amount invested) None None None Redemption Fee (as a percentage of amount redeemed for shares held 7 days or less) 2.00% 2.00% 2.00% Exchange Fee None None None Annual Fund Operating Expenses (expenses that you are deducted from Fund assets): Management Fees 1.00% 1.00% 1.00% Distribution and Service (Rule 12b-1) Fees 0.25% 0.25% None Other Expenses.
-2.77% 2.77% 2.77% Total Annual Fund Operating Expenses(1) 4.02% 4.02% 3.77% Fee Waiver and/or Expense Reimbursement(1) (3.09)% (3.09)% (2.84)% Total Annual Fund Operating Expenses After Fee Waiver and Expense Reimbursement 0.93% 0.93% 0.93% brokerage costs, acquired fund fees and expenses, interest, taxes, and extraordinary expenses) at no more than an annual rate of 0.90% for all classes of shares.
+Class AAA Shares Class A Shares Class I Shares Shareholder Fees (fees paid directly from your investment): Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None 5.75% None Maximum Deferred Sales Charge (Load) (as a percentage of redemption price) None None None Maximum Sales Charge (Load) Imposed on Reinvested Dividends (as a percentage of amount invested) None None None Redemption Fee (as a percentage of amount redeemed for shares held 7 days or less) 2.00% 2.00% 2.00% Exchange Fee None None None Annual Fund Operating Expenses (expenses that you are deducted from Fund assets): Management Fees 1.00% 1.00% 1.00% Distribution and Service (Rule 12b-1) Fees.
+0.25% 0.25% None Other Expenses 3.10% 3.10% 3.10% Total Annual Fund Operating Expenses (1) 4.35% 4.35% 4.10% Fee Waiver and/or Expense Reimbursement (1) (3.43)% (3.43)% (3.18)% Total Annual Fund Operating Expenses After Fee Waiver and Expense Reimbursement 0.92% 0.92% 0.92%

+(1) The Adviser has contractually agreed to waive its investment advisory fees and/or to reimburse expenses of the International Small Cap Fund to the extent necessary to maintain the Total Annual Fund Operating Expenses After Fee Waiver and Expense Reimbursement (excluding brokerage costs, acquired fund fees and expenses, interest, taxes, and extraordinary expenses) at no more than an annual rate of 0.90% for all classes of shares.
 Under this same arrangement, the International Small Cap Fund has also agreed, during the two year period following the year of any such waiver or reimbursement by the Adviser, to repay such amount, but only to the extent the International Small Cap Fund's adjusted Total Annual Fund Operating Expenses would not exceed an annual rate of 0.90% for the applicable class of shares, after giving effect to the repayments.
-This arrangement is in effect through April 30, 2025, and may be terminated only by the Board of Directors of the Corporation (the "Board") before such time.
+This arrangement is in effect through April 30, 2026, and may be terminated only by the Board of Directors of the Corporation (the "Board") before such time.
 The International Small Cap Fund will carry forward any fees and expenses in excess of the expense limitation and repay the Adviser such amount provided the International Small Cap Fund is able to do so without exceeding the lesser of (1) the expense limit in effect at the time of the waiver or reimbursement, as applicable, or (2) the expense limit in effect at the time of recoupment after giving effect to the repayment.